drone-runners/drone-runner-docker/content/installation/install_windows.md

   Install the runner using Docker for Windows
 ---

+{{% alert "error" %}}
+Support for Docker pipelines on Windows is considered unstable and is not recommended for production use.
+For production windows support we recommend Exec pipelines.
+{{% / alert %}}

 This article explains how to install the Docker runner on Windows.
 The Docker runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-ssh), and is available for the following kernel versions:

 * 1809